petercz1/UK_property_mapping/README.md

 ## prerequizits

-This wa built on Ubuntu 19.04 and php 7.3 but any box running php 7.x should be fine.
+This was built on Ubuntu 19.04 and php 7.3 but any box running php 7.x should be fine

 ## how to install